torkotiuk/concurrently/README.md

 1. Clone this repository
 2. Create .env file, choose PORT
-3. Choose development or production for NODE_ENV a) (development - when you develop fron- & backend; b) production - when you build frontend by -npm run build- in frontend folder and deploy github repository to heroku).
+3. Choose development or production for NODE_ENV

+- a) development - when you develop fron- & backend (back- & frontend will work in different ports)
+- b) production - when you build frontend by -npm run build- in frontend folder and deploy github repository to heroku).
 Also when we start only backend by -npm run server- our frontend will work on the same port.